Bloomberg Businessweek: "The Big Hack"

+In 2021, Bloomberg published a follow-up article that stood by its allegations.

 Additional versions

-International editions of Businessweek were available on newsstands in Europe and Asia until 2005 when publication of regional editions was suspended to help increase foreign readership of customized European and Asian versions of Businessweek's website.
-However, the same year the Russian edition was launched in collaboration with Rodionov Publishing House.
+International editions of Businessweek were available on newsstands in Europe and Asia until 2005, when publication of regional editions was suspended to help increase foreign readership of customized European and Asian versions of Businessweek's website.
+That same year, however, the Russian edition was launched in collaboration with Rodionov Publishing House.

 At the same time, Businessweek partnered with InfoPro Management, a publishing and market research company based in Beirut, Lebanon, to produce the Arabic version of the magazine in 22 Arab countries.

-In 2011, Bloomberg Businessweek continued the magazine's international expansion and announced plans to introduce a Polish-language edition called Bloomberg Businessweek Polska, as well as a Chinese edition which was relaunched in November 2011.
+In 2011, Bloomberg Businessweek continued its international expansion and announced plans to introduce a Polish-language edition called Bloomberg Businessweek Polska, as well as a Chinese edition, which was relaunched in November 2011.

-Bloomberg Businessweek launched an iPad version of the magazine using Apple's subscription billing service in 2011.
+Also in 2011, Bloomberg Businessweek launched an iPad version of the magazine using Apple's subscription billing service.
 The iPad edition was the first to use this subscription method, which allows one to subscribe via an iTunes account.
 There are over 100,000 subscribers to the iPad edition of Businessweek.